Top Skip to main content

 There is a weekly two hour regional ophthalmology postgraduate class and monthly audit meeting, at which clinical cases and topics are discussed, and often guest speakers give talks.
 You will be expected to attend this when possible.

-There is also a weekly specialty specific teaching session on uveitis., lasting half and hour.
+There are also weekly specialty specific teaching session on uveitis., lasting half and hour.

 Clinical component